The "retail apocalypse" isn't over yet.

 Parent company Advanced Sports Enterprises filed for bankruptcy protection in mid-November and then hit the brakes on the Performance chain, which started as a bike catalog business in 1981.

-Executives say the company is wallowing in debt and has been struggling with higher costs due to tariffs imposed as part of the ongoing trade war.
+Executives say the company is wallowing in debt and has been grappling with higher costs due to tariffs imposed as part of the ongoing trade war.

 Stores closing in 2019: Up to 109